swc-uiuc/shell-genomics/_episodes/01-introduction.md

 ~~~
 {: .bash}

-We can see files and subdirectories are in this directory by running `ls`,
+We can see files and subdirectories are in this directory by running `ls`  command again:
-which stands for "listing":

 ~~~
 $ ls